-I work with younger people from the age of 16 yrs as well as with older adults and couples.
+I work with younger people from the age of 16 yrs as well as with older adults.
 This can be short term, or on a longer open ended basis.
 My aim is to enable clients to enhance their lives so they may live more fully.

 How I work with clients